 - Lower fines – The theoretical maximum fine for either a wet reckless or DUI is $1,000.
 Though once court-imposed “penalty assessments” get added, a DUI can end up being as much as $3,000.8

-- No mandatory court-ordered license suspension – A wet reckless conviction does not trigger an automatic driver’s license suspension (though the court may order an ignition interlock device (IID) for usually three-to-six months).
+- No mandatory court-ordered license suspension – A wet reckless conviction does not trigger an automatic driver’s license suspension.
+(However, the court may order an ignition interlock device (IID) for usually three-to-six months.)
 In contrast, there is a mandatory suspension of six months for a DUI-1st, two years for a DUI-2nd, and three years for a DUI-3rd.9

 - Shorter DUI school – A first-time wet reckless carries a six-week alcohol education program as opposed to the minimum three-month program after a DUI conviction.
 The program for wet reckless increases to nine months if you have a prior “wet” or DUI conviction within the last ten years.
 Though this is still less than the 18- or 30-month DUI school that is required following a DUI-2nd.10

-- No mandatory installation of an IID – Repeat DUIs carry a mandatory IID installation whereas with wet reckless, IIDs are at the court’s discretion.12
+- No mandatory installation of an IID – Repeat DUIs carry a mandatory IID installation whereas with wet reckless, IIDs are at the court’s discretion.11

-There are five areas in which a wet reckless offers no advantages in California:
+There are four areas in which a wet reckless offers no advantages in California:

 - A wet reckless counts as a “prior” – So if you pick up a new DUI in the future, you will be prosecuted as a repeat DUI offender.
 DUI is usually a misdemeanor, though a fourth-time DUI in 10 years can be a felony.14

-- Your driving record is affected – A wet reckless adds two points to your DMV record, and 3.5 points if you were in a commercial vehicle.
+- Your driving record is affected – A wet reckless adds two points to your DMV record.
+(It also adds three-and-a-half points if you were in a commercial vehicle.)
 If you accumulate a certain number of points, you will be designated a negligent operator and have your license suspended.15

 - Liability insurers treat a wet reckless like a DUI – Consequently, you will still see a hike in your premium rates or possibly have your policy cancelled.